Every home needs a Health Check

 What to look for

-Check your grout for any mould, damage or deterioration, including gaps or chips in the grout.
+Check grout for any mould or deterioration, including gaps or chips in the grout or loose tiles.

 What to do

 Clean your tiles and thoroughly remove any mould.
-If you find any damage, call your local tiler or plumber to regrout the affected areas.
+If you find any damage, call your local tiler or bathroom repair specialist to re-grout the affected areas.

 Leaking plumbing and pipes